Yale Food Addiction Scale: Content

 Food addiction is recognized when an individual meets at least three of the above symptom criteria and scores for clinically significant impairment or distress.
-A German version is available and a French version was utilized in a food addiction study targeting overweight and obese women.

 Foods emphasized

 The YFAS survey identified certain foods that were likely to trigger dependence symptoms.
 These foods correlate with the high-fat, high-sugar foods selected in prior food addiction studies, however, the survey subject is instructed to think of any foods or food groups that cause positive symptoms identified in the questionnaire.
 The YFAS questionnaire lists the following foods: